-The national average attendance figure is 92.8%.
+The National Average attendance figure is 93%.
 Please help us support your child's education by ensuring that they are in school every day and on time.

 Our colleagues in the Education Welfare Service come into school regularly to check our registers and will write to families where attendance is an ongoing concern.
 If your child is not going to be in school because they are unwell or for exceptional circumstances, you must let us know so that we can record this.